 First, let’s set the record straight; social media is not free.
 The amount of time you spend building content and distributing it on ‘free’ social platforms has a cost – your salary.
 So it’s important to squeeze as much value out of your efforts.

 Much of the advice about social media is offered by firms that have a vested interest in pushing you in a particular direction, or that have based success on ‘Likes’ rather than sales.
+Ensure the advice you take is impartial.

 1. Produce quality, not quantity